 Braddock District Council Aging in Place Program

-The URL of the recordings is sent to 400+ contacts on an email list, but is open to all.
-To be placed on the mailing list, please send an e-mail request to Bruce at firstname.lastname@example.org.
-The views are tabulated by YouTube; they vary based on topic, but average 35-50 views per recording.
-The topics are focused on many aspects of aging (physical, mental, diet, scam avoidance, exercise, County resources, etc.).
-Speakers come from Fairfax County, George Mason, hospitals, doctors, AARP, etc.
+The URL of the recordings is sent to 400+ contacts on an email list but is open to all.
+To be placed on the mailing list, please send an email request to Marie at firstname.lastname@example.org.
+The topics are focused on many aspects of aging (physical, mental, diet, scam avoidance, Fairfax County resources and more).
+The speakers come from Fairfax County, George Mason, hospitals, AARP, etc.

 Fairfax County Economic Development Authority's demographics report reveals that Fairfax County is growing older, richer and more diverse.
 In order to keep that older community informed and engaged, The Aging in Place Program puts the Braddock District ahead of the curve in addressing issues like reducing Social Isolation and Volunteering as is being addressed in the Fairfax County SHAPE initiative.
 It is also a vital part of the Council's Senior Outreach program.